How I Vibe Code

 Before doing anything, create an empty folder for your project, this is where we'll keep our files as we build them.

-Step 1: The Design Doc
+Step 1: The PRD

 For the first step, I don't even open my IDE, I go straight to chatGPT (using gpt-4o or gpt-4.1) or Claude and use the following prompt: